xMazzmax/coiffeur-seren/README.md

 Coiffeur Seren is a responsive landing page/single page website that I developed to practice and solidify my recently gained knowledge in HTML, CSS and web design.
 Other than my last project this was done for an actual client.

+> [!TIP]
+> Press the following icon on the top left to get an overview of all chapters.
+It'll save you time if you're looking for something specific: ⋮☰

 ## 📅 Client Meetings

 **📗 METHODOLOGY**